 Screen recording and compatibility with other apps

-Keep in mind that some apps might adjust how screen recording functions, so you may need to experiment a bit when using outside apps.
-It should be fairly straightforward to iron out any kinks using a little trial and error, but results might vary depending on which app you’re using and what it can do.
+Note that some apps may adjust how screen recording functions, so in some cases, you may need to experiment a bit when using outside apps.
+It shouldn’t be difficult to eliminate any kinks with a little trial and error.
+Your results might vary depending on which app you are using and what it is capable of.

 - The best iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max tips and tricks

 - How to take control of the Control Center in iOS and iPadOS

 - The best iOS 13 tips and tricks

 - How to take a screenshot on an iPhone X